gauntlt/gauntlt/README.md

 [![Gem Version](https://badge.fury.io/rb/gauntlt.png)](http://badge.fury.io/rb/gauntlt)

 # gauntlt
-Gauntlt is a ruggedization framework that is enables security testing that is usable by devs, ops and security.
+Gauntlt is a ruggedization framework that enables security testing that is usable by devs, ops and security.

 ## PROJECT STATUS